 The current members of the Compensation Committee are John F. Brinkley, William G. Ferko and William L. Healey (Chairman).
-During 2013, the Compensation Committee met four times.
+During 2015, the Compensation Committee met four times.
 The functions of the Compensation Committee include administering management incentive compensation plans, establishing the compensation of executive officers and reviewing the compensation of directors.
 The Compensation Committee generally approves equity awards for the Company's other employees and non-equity compensation for the Company's executive officers.
 However, the Compensation Committee has delegated to the Company's Chief Executive Officer the discretion to award to non-executive employees in any one calendar year up to 100,000 stock options in the aggregate, with a maximum individual award of 10,000 stock options.
 The Company's Chief Executive Officer, with assistance from the Corporate Director of Human Resources and his support staff, provides recommendations to the Compensation Committee regarding compensation for those employees reporting directly to the Chief Executive Officer.
 However, the Compensation Committee retains full discretion to modify any compensation recommendations by the Chief Executive Officer or other members of management.

-In 2013, the Company's management engaged the assistance of Pearl Meyer & Partners ("Pearl Meyer"), a compensation consulting firm, to assist the Compensation Committee in reviewing total compensation for the Company's named executive officers, other key employees and directors.
+In 2015, the Company's management engaged the assistance of Pearl Meyer & Partners ("Pearl Meyer"), a compensation consulting firm, to assist the Compensation Committee in reviewing total compensation for the Company's named executive officers, other key employees and directors.
 Pearl Meyer provided the Compensation Committee with relevant market data and alternatives to consider when making compensation decisions regarding the Chief Executive Officer, the Company's other executives and the directors.
-In 2013, Pearl Meyer met with the non-employee directors and certain members of the Company's management to provide an overview of the current services provided to the Company's management.
-Additionally, direct access to Pearl Meyer, with or without management in attendance, was offered to the Compensation Committee, on an "as needed" basis.
-Company management also engaged Pearl Meyer for assistance with general trends in compensation and requested clarification on the appropriate compensation benchmarks for unique or "hybrid" job descriptions.
-Pearl Meyer's work in 2013 did not raise any conflict of interest concerns.
-For compensation decisions affecting 2014, the Company will continue to utilize the assistance of Pearl Meyer.
+Over the past 8 years, direct access to Pearl Meyer has been made available to the Compensation Committee, with or without management in attendance, on an "as needed" basis to review various issues related to executive compensation.
+On various occasions, and most recently in October of 2013, the non-employee directors and certain members of the Company's management met with Pearl Meyer for an overview of the services being provided to the Company's management.
+The Company's management has also engaged Pearl Meyer for assistance with general trends in compensation and requested clarification on the appropriate compensation benchmarks for unique or "hybrid" job descriptions.
+Pearl Meyer's work in this area did not raise any conflict of interest concerns for the fiscal year 2015 or prior years, based on a review of fees paid and disclosures provided by Pearl Meyer in an annual written questionnaire delivered to the Company.
+For compensation decisions affecting 2016, the Company and the Compensation Committee intend to continue to utilize the assistance of Pearl Meyer.